 Free Lightroom 3 & 4 Presets for Grungy Urban Portraits

-Note: Be sure to check out our other free Lightroom presets.
+Note: These presets have been designed to work beautifully in Lightroom 3, 4 and 5!
+Be sure to check out our other free Lightroom presets.

 These urban presets will add a grungy, high contrast look to your images.
-Ten urban presets are included in this collection and have been designed to work with Lightroom 3 and 4.
+Ten urban presets are included in this collection and have been designed to work with all versions of Lightroom.
 These babies will make your images jump off the screen!

 Although you can use these presets on virtually any photograph, they are particularly well suited for creating edgy portraits and images of urban environments.
 I use these presets as the starting point for processing my own urban portraits and street photography.
 Download and install the presets and then jump to the bottom of the page for recommendations on using them properly.

 Download the Lightroom 4 and 5 Urban Presets (use these presets for LR 4 and newer)

 Download the Lightroom 3 Urban Presets (use these presets for LR 3 or older)